-The mission of Labouré College is to provide high quality education and to prepare women and men for careers in nursing and allied health fields.
+The mission of Labouré College of Healthcare is to provide high quality education and to prepare women and men for careers in nursing and allied health fields.
 Inherent in the Catholic identity of the college and our educational mission is a commitment to Judeo-Christian principles which influence the academic curricula and the college environment.
 Consistent with these principles, the College seeks to give opportunities to a diverse population of students to continue their education as mature adults and responsible world citizens.

 We aspire to be a model of excellence, recognized for innovative and collaborative approaches to education for practice in the health sector.
 We are committed to preparing practitioners who reflect on and care for a diverse patient population, and to fostering interdisciplinary approaches to address complex issues within healthcare and society.

 Our Commitment: The Educated Person